ibm-cloud-docs/bare-metal/faq.md

 {: faq}

 Yes!
 You can now see what servers are available in what data center when you provision a bare metal server.
 But, this option is available for only the hourly offering.
 You cannot see server availability with the monthly offering.
 For more information about provisioning a bare metal server, see [Selecting from fast provisioning servers](/docs/bare-metal?topic=bare-metal-bm-select-popular-servers#bm-select-popular-servers).

-## What's included with my reserved bare metal server?
-{: faq}

-CPU, RAM, disk drive, and RAID are included in the reservation for the contracted term.
-If you need higher network bandwidth, greater storage capacity, operating system, and third-party software, these add-ons are charged monthly.

-## What happens at the end of my reserved bare metal server contract?
-{: faq}

-Your cloud service continues on a monthly service period at the charge in effect on the expiration of your contract.

 ## How do I use IPMI?
 {: faq}